hymeram/mrp/voting_intention/README.md

-## Estimating constituency level voting intention using MRP
+## Estimating voting intention at a constituency level using MRP

 Work in Progress ...